seecr/autotest/README.rst

         assert 9 == area(3, 3)
         assert 6 == area(2, 3)

 Its creates a subtester using ``get_tester()``.
-The resulting test object main access point to all functionality of autotest.
+The resulting tester object is the main access point to all functionality of autotest.
 In this case, it is used as a decorator to mark and execute a test function.

+More on assert later.

 2. Basic API
 ============